WeebDataHoarder/go-away/README.md

       # specify a DNSBL for usage in conditions.
 Defaults to DroneBL
       # GOAWAY_DNSBL: "dnsbl.dronebl.org"

+      # Backend to match.
+Can be subdomain or full wildcards, "*.example.com" or "*"
       GOAWAY_BACKEND: "git.example.com=http://forgejo:3000"

     # additional backends can be specified via more command arguments